7 Steps of the Decision-Making Process

 6. Take action

 Once you’ve made your decision, act on it!
 Develop a plan to make your decision tangible and achievable.
-Use Lucidchart diagrams to plan the projects related to your decision, and then set the team loose on their tasks once the plan is in place.
+Develop a project plan related to your decision, and then set the team loose on their tasks once the plan is in place.

 7. Review your decision